-Mineral of the Year—Magnesium,
+Transcript: Mineral of the Year—Magnesium

-Despite the promising autopsy and ecologic—meaning, population—data I just covered supporting a specific association between low magnesium levels and sudden cardiac death, there’s only been two studing prospectively examining the association: this one, from the Harvard Nurse's Study, published in 2011, and this one from 2010 the Atherosclerosis Risk in Communitues study, covering a multiethnic population of thounsands of men and women.
+Despite the promising autopsy and ecologic (meaning, population) data I just covered, supporting a specific association between low magnesium levels and sudden cardiac death, there’s only been two studies prospectively examining the association—this one, from the Harvard Nurses’ Study, published in 2011, and this one, from 2010; “The Atherosclerosis Risk in Communities” study, covering a multiethnic population of thousands of men and women.

 In fact, even the Harvard Nurses’ study threw up their hands in defeat.
-Since “most Americans do not meet the RDA even taking pills, therefore, we need… more pills, and put it in the water supply or start fortifying foods.
+Since “most Americans do not meet the RDA” even taking pills, therefore, we need more pills, and put it in the water supply and start fortifying foods.
 I mean there’s no way, apparently, that Americans are going to start eating spinach or something.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Serena
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
+This is just an approximation of the audio contributed by Serena.

 Please consider volunteering to help out on the site.